-Under the definitions of “Controller” and “Processor” in EU law, we are in some cases a Controller of data and in some cases a Processor.
-We are a Controller, for example, over our personalised user interest segments that we create when we have appropriate permissions.
+If you are based in the European Economic Area (EEA) or Switzerland, The UK Trade Desk Ltd. is responsible for processing your personal information.
+Under the definitions of “Controller” and “Processor” in EU law, this processing is in some cases as a Controller of data and in some cases as a Processor.
+Trade Desk are a Controller, for example, over personalised user interest segments that we create for our Platform, when we have appropriate permissions.

-When we collect data for personalisation from requests for ads that we receive as described above, under EU law, we will ensure that we have data subject consent to do so.
+When we collect data for personalisation from requests for ads that we receive as described above, under EU law, we will use consent as our legal basis for doing so.

 We process data for other purposes when we have a legitimate interest in doing so and that interest is not outweighed by the rights or freedoms of individual data subjects.